ArtskydJ/jpc-autonomous-framework/README.md

 - `int value` is the value in question.
 (Note that this variable is not changed.
 A new integer is returned.)
 - `int max` is the maximum value that `rangeLimit()` will return.

 Returns the value between min and max.
 If it is already between min and max, the same value will be returned.
+If min is larger than max, then the values are swapped.

 ```c
        //min val max